« Water is not necessary for life, it is life » Antoine de St. Exupéry

 An unhealthy cell (acid which favors a pathogenic environment: virus, bacteria, inflammations) has a membrane with positive charge between + 50 & + 90 mV => the ionic channels close, the nutrients positively charged (Ca +, K +, Na +) and oxygen no longer enter the cell (the pollutants remain)

-Any conductive liquid (water with minerals) in movement (vortex) in a metal tube (copper) which is exposed to magnetic fields (permanent magnets) sees electric currents with electronegative charge born within it.
-Those currents will ionize water (electron transfers that will modify its electrical charge) and this in proportion to the speed of the water flow (amplitude) and the power of the magnetic fields emitted.
+Any conductive liquid (water with minerals) in movement (vortex) in a metal tube (copper) which is exposed to magnetic fields (permanent magnets) sees electric currents with electronegative charge within it.
+Those currents will ionize water (electron transfers that will modify its electrical charge) and will produce a tension on the level of the cellular membranes, and this in proportion to the speed of the water flow (amplitude) and the power of the magnetic fields emitted.
 See on this subject the studies on magnetism and water.